Healdsburg tasting collective showcases Sonoma-based small-production wineries.

 About a mile from Healdsburg Plaza along Westside Road, Spanish Mediterranean–style buildings ring the large piazza at Bacchus Landing, an ambitious tasting collective of wineries with Sonoma County connections.
-Intriguing people and stories are behind these family-run operations, some producing fewer than 1,000 cases annually.
-Below are descriptions of four of the wineries, with impressions about a wine from each.
+Intriguing people and stories are behind these family-run operations, some of which produce fewer than 1,000 cases annually.

 Aldina Vineyard

-Belen Ceja makes the Aldina wines, a Chardonnay, a Rosé of Cabernet Sauvignon, and Cabernet Sauvignon.
-She acquired some of her wine knowledge via her father, Armando Ceja, winemaker at the well-regarded Ceja Vineyards, with Fresno State University supplying her formal training.
-The Ceja family’s involvement in the Wine Country dates to the mid-20th century, when Belen’s grandfathers came to California as part of the Bracero program that brought in seasonal farmworkers from Mexico.
+Belen Ceja makes the Aldina wines, among them Sauvignon Blanc, Chardonnay, Rosé of Cabernet Sauvignon, Cabernet Sauvignon, and a Bordeaux-style red blend.
+She acquired some of her wine knowledge via her father, Armando Ceja, the winemaker at well-regarded Ceja Vineyards, and Fresno State University supplied her formal training.
+The Ceja family’s involvement in the Wine Country dates back to the mid-20th century, when Belen’s grandfathers came to California as part of the Bracero program, which brought in seasonal farmworkers from Mexico.

-2016 Aldina Vineyards Fountaingrove District Cabernet Sauvignon.
-Aged 36 months in 80% new French oak, this hillside Cabernet surprises with its reined-in elegance.
-Still vibrant of fruit at the five-year mark, it represents its appellation well, with spice notes enlivening the predominant pomegranate, cherry, and cherry-cola flavors.
+Given its long aging process and heavy dose of French oak – 30 months in 60% new barrels, for instance, in 2021 (in other years, both numbers have been even higher)– the Aldina Vineyards Fountaingrove District Cabernet Sauvignon surprises with its reined-in elegance.
+The wine represents its appellation well, with spice notes enlivening the predominant pomegranate, cherry, and cherry-cola flavors.
 Aldina’s rosé comes from the same vineyard.

 Dot Wine